ex0dus-0x/sneak/README.md

 A container/VM "malware" that finds and exploits SSRF opportunities in a compromised cloud environment.

+__NOTE__: as a mini-research project, I uploaded some of these to be picked up by supply chain defense pipelines.
+If you have come across this, hit me up https://codemuch.tech to chat more!

 ## Introduction

 This is a proof-of-concept of a binary that can be dropped in a cloud environment